hypernumbers/LuvvieScript/README.md

 The canonical site for information about sourcemaps is https://github.com/mozilla/source-map

 The reason for this is the process by which compiled-to-Javascript languages can be debugged in browsers.
-The debugger steps though the *Javascript* and then uses the sourcemapper information to translate its location back to a position in the original files.
+The debugger steps though the **Javascript** and then uses the sourcemapper information to translate its location back to a position in the **original files**.

 The Production Chain
 --------------------